tmorikuicr/espresso/README.md

 ```

 ## Usage
-Refer to the following documentation for the usage of eSPRESSO package.
+Refer to the following documentation for the usage of `espresso` package.
 [Vignette](https://tmorikuicr.github.io/espresso/)